cortex-lab/phy/design/merge-view-architecture.md

    Normal mode, with the reference first.
 In Merge mode it is Merge row order followed by visible Similarity selection order.
 Color slots are stable across workflow tables and scientific views independently of those order changes.
-6. Moving a cluster between Similarity and Merge does not change membership, but emits a public selection update when it changes presentation order.
+6. Moving a cluster between primary and Similarity roles does not change membership, but emits a public selection update when it changes presentation order.
 7. Related state changes are applied transactionally; observers see only valid before and after states.